MTB-82: Vehicles received

 Some of the decommissioned MTB-82s were not scrapped immediately, but were reused as sheds, garden sheds or construction trailers, as in the example of an example in the Chernobyl exclusion zone.
 Some transport companies also converted individual vehicles in good condition into work vehicles for service purposes.
 This resulted in training vehicles, mobile repair workshops or staff canteens.

 Due to their significance in the history of Soviet transport, a number of organizations and transport enthusiasts have also begun to restore vehicles of this once most numerous Soviet trolleybus type.
 The Museum of Public Transport in Moscow and the Museum of Electric City Transport in St. Petersburg each have a roadworthy and a non-roadworthy MTB-82.
 The two roadworthy trolleybuses frequently take part in vehicle exhibitions.
 In Nizhny Novgorod and Chișinău, one MTB-82 each, although roadworthy, is displayed outdoors as a technical monument.
 The Minsk trolleybus depot no. 1 also has an MTB-82 designated as a monument, meaning that a total of seven MTB-82s have been preserved.
+Also, in Chernivtsi, Ukraine, one MTB-82 has been observed operating on city streets as recently as December 2004, and thus it appears that such a bus has indeed been preserved in the Chernivtsi transit system and is seen on the roads there carrying passengers.
+A photograph of such a Chernivtsi bus, of unknown date, exists bearing fleet number 8.